Article · May 1, 2026

 The verification log pattern

 A single markdown file at the root of the migration captures the state across days.
-Mine usually looks like this:
+Mine looks like this:

 # Migration verification log: useState → React Hook Form